aleksandr-voitenko/MSE-800/week4/activity2/README.md

 ### Number of diagrams

-2 activity diagrams is sufficient number for for the Money Exchange System.
+2 activity diagrams is sufficient number for for the Money Exchange System that supports offline (cash only) operations and does not have online users.
 The project allows a system operator to manage customers, currencies, exchange rates, and currency exchange transactions.

 ### Diagram 1.
 Exchange currency